JelleSamyn/OpdrachtCC/README.md

 ## Automation & CI/CD

-The `deploy.sh` script simulates a simple CI/CD pipeline.
+The `deploy.bat` script simulates a simple CI/CD pipeline.
 It:
 1. Stops the running containers.
 2. Rebuilds the Node-RED image (to ensure plugins are up to date).
 3. Restarts the stack with the new configuration.